 Child Disability Allowance is a fortnightly payment made to the main carer of a child or young person with a serious disability.
 It is paid in recognition of the extra care and attention needed for that child.

-Who can get it
+Who can get it?

 You may get a Child Disability Allowance if:

-•you are the main carer of the child (or if there is no main carer, you have care of the child for the time being)
+you are the main carer of the child (or if there is no main carer, you have care of the child for the time being)

-•you are a New Zealand citizen or permanent resident
+you are a New Zealand citizen or permanent resident

-•the child has been assessed as needing constant care and attention for at least 12 months because of a serious disability
+the child has been assessed as needing constant care and attention for at least 12 months because of a serious disability

-•the child or young person is under 18.
+the child or young person is under 18.

 Both you and the child should also normally live in New Zealand and intend to stay here.